If you are thinking of selling a house in New Jersey, it is highly recommended to have the legal advice of a real estate attorney during this process.

 Step 1: Find A Real Estate Expert In NJ

-Selling a house in New Jersey is a complex transaction that requires time and experience for a positive result.
-The best way to do this is through a real estate expert in the area.
-At Curbelo Law we have the experience and effectiveness that these processes require.
+Selling a house in New Jersey is a complex transaction that requires time and experience for a positive outcome.
+Therefore, the best way to do it is through a real estate expert in the area like Carolina T. Curbelo, who has more than 10 years of successful real estate management in the state of New Jersey.

-Sellers who have the support of a real estate expert, manage to obtain 33% more than sellers who list on their own.
+Generally, sellers who have the support of a real estate expert manage to obtain 33% more profits than sellers who do it on their own.

-Experts have determined that the best time to sell a property is usually between June and July.
-According to the Redfin data center, these months are usually the best time to sell due to:
+Experts believe that the best time to sell a property is usually between June and July.
+According to the Redfin data center, this is because they are months with a good sales price and speed in procedures

-Comparative market analyzes look at recent properties on the market and use the data to estimate the selling price of your home.
+Comparative market analysis (CMA) analyzes recent properties on the market and uses the data to estimate the sales price of a home.

-A CMA (Comparative Market Analysis) allows you to compare homes that are similar to yours in terms of size, age, condition, and other elements that add value to the house.
-Real estate agents use a CMA and their experience in the real estate market to determine an appropriate price.
+A CMA allows you to compare similar homes in terms of size, age, condition and other elements that add value.
+On the other hand, real estate agents use a CMA and their experience to determine an appropriate price.

 Step 4: List Your Home For Sale